2019 Stay to Stay Weekends Announced

 With dozens of shops and restaurants, as well as a world-class performing arts venue, downtown Rutland is the perfect destination to shop, eat, and be entertained.
 Visit one of the town's many unique shops as you make your way to the acclaimed Vermont Farmers Market in Depot Park.
 Grab a bite and maybe a local brew in one of many independently owned localvore restaurants before taking in a show at the brilliantly restored 1912 Paramount Theatre.

 Wrap up your weekend with a solid sense of the employment opportunities in the region.
-Monday morning is your chance to meet with employers in specific sectors and business owners who can discuss what it’s like to work in the community.
-You can also sign up to have a realtor show you potential housing options.
+Monday morning is your chance to meet with employers in specific sectors and with business owners who can discuss what it’s like to work in the community.
+You can also sign up to meet with a local realtor, who can show you potential housing options, or to visit a co-maker or incubator space.

 Employer Industry Sectors